Close Banner

 Disneyland Dining Reservations - Mint Julep

 For Disneyland dining reservations, the booking window opens 60 days in advance.
 Two months might seem too far out to book a dining reservation, but for Disneyland, it's not.
 However, sometimes Disneyland does not release reservations until just a few weeks out.
 So if you do not see what you are looking for, be sure to hop back again and again as more dates are released for some restaurants.
 What time do reservations go live?
-Some restaurants seem to go live at 3 a.m.
-PST.
 Most of the reservations open at 6 a.m.
-Sometimes they drop in the afternoon too.
-It's tough to figure out.
+PT.
+Sometimes they drop in the afternoon too or some location can open a little earlier.
+It's tough to figure out. but for the most part, it's 6 a.m.
 We frogs have lost sleep trying to reserve our future dining!

 If you know when you will be visiting, you can use the online reservation system or Disneyland app to reserve your spot at restaurants in Disneyland Park, Disney California Adventure Park, Downtown Disney and the three on-site hotels.
 It's also a good idea to reserve your character dining experiences in advance.
 It's easy to make (and cancel or change) reservations through the Disneyland mobile app.

 Depending on the restaurant and dates of your visit, you might need to reserve early.
 You can often find Disneyland dining reservations on shorter notice during the week, especially during less busy times.
-But since Disneyland reopened, reservations have booked up very quickly.
 If you're booking for a weekend, a holiday or other busy times at Disneyland, you’ll want to book as early as possible.

 If you're looking to enjoy a romantic meal at Blue Bayou Disneyland, snatch up one of the few Lamplight Lounge reservations or have a fine dining experience at Carthay Circle, it’s best to book 60 days in advance if you can.
 That being said, we've hoppened upon last-minute cancellations that have popped up, as well.
 So don't give up!
 If you don't find what you are looking for, keep checking.
 People may change plans and cancel last minute and you can pick that up.
 The walk-up lists have made it easier to get into restaurants in person if you can't find a reservation.